-Because the committee does not want to take even the slightest risk of impeding the progress of the war by insisting upon the reduction of what may very well be unnecessary and unreasonably large requests by the War Department for trucks, the committee at this stage can only recommend to the Army Service Forces that they, themselves, subject their estimates to the most rigorous scrutiny to make certain that they are not unnecessarily too large.
-The responsibility for making these requests rests squarely upon the Army Service Forces.
-They are aware of the need of these trucks for civilian transportation essential to the war program.
-At a later date, when the transportation essential to the war program.
-At a later date, when the veil of secrecy can no longer enshroud the facts, they will have to account to the public by showing how many of these trucks actually were used in front-line operations and how many ton-miles of freight were carried by those which never reached the front.
+Because the committee does not want to take even the slightest risk of impeding the progress of the war by insisting upon the reduction of what might prove to be too large requests by the War Department for trucks, the committee at this stage can only recommend to the War Department that it, itself, subject its estimates to the most rigorous scrutiny to make certain that they are not excessive.
+The responsibility for making these requests rests squarely upon the War Department.
+It is aware of the need of these trucks for civilian transportation essential to the war program.

-In addition to War Department requests for trucks for 1944, which include some hundreds of thousands of trucks for Russia and England, 71,000 trucks were allocated to other claimant agencies for uses other than the United States civilian trucking industry.
-Such agencies include the Navy, Maritime Commission, Office of Lend-Lease, Office of Economic Warfare, Canada, and the War Production Board, and the aggregate number of trucks many times exceeded the 19,218 originally authorized to be built for civilian use.
-The same obligation will rest on these agencies as rests on the War Department obligation will rest on these agencies as rests on the War Departmentto account to the public, at a later date, for their requests by showing the necessity for the use of such trucks.
+In addition to War Department requests for trucks for 1944, which include some hundreds of thousands of trucks for Russia and England, 96,721 trucks were requested by other claimant agencies for uses other than the United States civilian trucking industry.
+Such agencies include the Navy, Maritime Commission, Office of Lend-Lease, Office of Economic Warfare, Canada, and the War Production Board.
+The aggregate number of trucks so requested exceeded the number requested to be built for our civilian use.
+The same obligation will rest on these agencies as rests on the War Department-to account to the public, at a later date, for their requests by showing the necessity for the use of such trucks.